luismrguimaraes/Digital-Polyphonic-Synth/README.md

 **IMPORTANT:** Currently, the patch state **isn't saved**, so make sure to record your audio before closing your current session.

-Note: If you need lower latency, remove the [fft-spectralGate] effect object.
+Note: If you need lower latency, remove the [pd fft-spectralGate] FX object.
 Tested on Pd 0.54-0 and plugdata 0.9.1.

 ## Implementation
 For implementation details check [the report](Assignment%202%20-%20Report.pdf).